petersoapes/MLH1repo/rmd_report.md

 ```

 ![](rmd_report_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-9-1.png) I am not sure how to interpert these power calqs.
 The estimates are all overlapping..
 I guess I shouldn't be suprised by this?

-### initial inferences of nMLH1 Patterns

-(make boxplots, note differences, include caveats for low numbers or quality differences)

-This Rmd file displays the boxplots of MLH1 distributions.

-Below is a figure of boxplots all mice from current data batches.

-This is the text above the table, this will show category wide stats of current MLH1 data set.

 | strain | sex    |  Nmice|  Ncells| mean\_co | var    |     sd|     se| subsp     | dataset |
 |:-------|:-------|------:|-------:|:---------|:-------|------:|------:|:----------|:--------|